cn2021-final/final-proj/spec.md

 ## delete a friend

-- remove the friend's directory [WORKING]
+- remove the friend's directory [DONE]

-- remove the user's directory in the friend's directory [WORKING]
+- remove the user's directory in the friend's directory [DONE]

 - write an integer as a response.
-For the format, refer to *#add a friend* [WORKING]
+For the format, refer to *#add a friend* [DONE]

-- go back to lobby [WORKING]
+- go back to lobby [DONE]

 ## quit